 Principles will forever be, while techniques change as the competition unfolds.
 So is horse riding, either for training, performance, or racing.
 All-time winner has learned to embrace new techniques in any new game they find themselves in, you shouldn’t be left out, not even as a beginner or hobbyist.

 For effectiveness in any game, you need to ensure that the bridle perfectly fits the neck and the ears without being tight, while the brow band needs to be of moderate size.

 You will have an issue if it’s too short.
 Above all, finding the right bridle is not a general thing, it is based on preference.
 Hence, look out for that which suit your horse better.

 Horses go through physical restrictions, that we as owners need to consider as we put them to training or test.

-You might have gone through series of drillings, which you consider ideal enough for all-round performance, yet, just like humans, some emotional and physical barrier are at work.
+You might have gone through a series of drillings, which you consider ideal enough for all-round performance, yet, just like humans, some emotional and physical barriers are at work.
 Learning anatomy, biomechanics, horse health, and therapeutic bodywork will go a long way in the physical well-being, and the totality of your horse.